-Recommendation 6.5 - Pilot study for methyl mercury mitigation through soil removal

-The Panel recommends that Natural Resources Canada, in consultation with Nalcor and, if possible, other hydroelectricity developers in Canada, carry out a pilot study to determine (a) the technical, economic and environmental feasibility of mitigating the production of methyl mercury in reservoirs by removing vegetation and soils in the drawdown zone, and (b) the effectiveness of this mitigation measure.
-The pilot study should take place in a location where the relevant parameters can be effectively controlled (i.e. not in the Lower Churchill watershed) and every effort should be made to complete the pilot before sanction decisions are made for Gull Island.
+Recommendation 6.5 - Pilot study for methyl mercury mitigation through soil removal if possible, other hydroelectricity developers in Canada, carry out a pilot study to determine (a) the technical, economic and environmental feasibility of mitigating the production of methyl mercury in reservoirs by removing vegetation and soils in the drawdown zone, and (b) the effectiveness of this mitigation measure.
+The pilot study should take place in a location where the relevant parameters can be effectively controlled (i.e., not in the Lower Churchill watershed) and every effort should be made to complete the pilot before sanction decisions are made for Gull Island.
 If the results of the pilot study are positive, Nalcor should undertake to employ this mitigation measure in Gull Island to the extent possible and monitor the results.